hg1337/homeassistant-dwd/README.md

 [![Open your Home Assistant instance and start setting up this integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=dwd)

 This adds one device and three entities for the selected station.
 By default, only the entity that provides all forecasts in one entity is enabled.
-However, if you still need the weather entities with daily and houry forecasts separately or via the old mechanism, you can just enable them.
+If you still need the deprecated weather entities with daily and houry forecasts separately or via the old mechanism, you can still enable them for now, but you should really switch to the new entity now.
 To add more stations, just repeat the "Add Integration" step.

 ## Questions & Answers